Lois Weber: Later years and death

 Weber and Gantz divorced about 1935."Lois Weber", The Hartford Courant (Hartford, CT: November 14, 1939).

 In November 1939, Weber was admitted to Good Samaritan Hospital in critical condition, suffering from a stomach ailment that had afflicted her for years.
 She died almost two weeks later on Monday, November 13, 1939, destitute, from a bleeding ulcer.
 She was 60 years old.
 Her younger sister, Ethel Howland, and friends Frances Marion and Veda Terry, were at her bedside.

 Her death was largely overlooked, with her Variety obituary only two brief paragraphs longVariety (November 15, 1939). and a brief mention in the Los Angeles Examiner.

 Gossip columnist Hedda Hopper contributed a more substantial tribute in the Los Angeles Times.

 On Friday, November 17, 1939, more than 300 people attended Weber's funeral,"Lois Weber Rites Set for Today", Los Angeles Times (November 17, 1939): 30. which was paid for by Frances Marion.

 After the funeral, Weber was cremated at the Los Angeles Crematory and the location of her remains is unknown.

 Weber wrote a memoir, The End of the Circle, which was to have been published shortly before her death but ultimately was not, despite the efforts of her sister, Ethel Howland, and was later stolen in the 1970s.
 For her contribution to the motion picture industry, on February 8, 1960, Weber was awarded a star on the Hollywood Walk of Fame at 6518 Hollywood Blvd.

 Legacy

 The Buffalo Dreams Fantastic Film Festival gives out the Lois Weber Award in her honor since 2017.

 A one-woman play, Tea with Lois, is based on Weber's talks at the Hollywood Studio Club.
 Written, produced and directed by Susan Kurtz, it was recorded and shown at the 53rd Cinecon Film Festival in 2017.

 The Pennsylvania Historical and Museum Commission installed a Lois Weber historical marker in front of the Carnegie Free Library of Allegheny.

 Executive produced and hosted by Elizabeth Banks, directed by Svetlana Cvetko, Yours Sincerely, Lois Weber, a 6-minute documentary, which won best documentary at the 2017 LA Shorts International Film Festival, told through the fictionalized character of a young magazine photographer who hopes to impress Weber, examines Lois Weber's career, for I’ll Take You There, a Hollywood-themed novel by Wally Lamb, first released as an iOS app for Metabook.

+On April 13, 2022 the American Film Institute announced a new initiative concerning short films from the silent and early sound film eras: the project was named "Behind the Veil" after a lost 1914 film by Weber.